harness/developer-hub/docs/platform/pipelines/input-sets.md

 ## Run pipelines using input sets and overlays

-Create a Pipeline template that can use different runtime variable values for different services, codebases, target environments, and goals.
+Create a pipeline template that can use different runtime variable values for different services, codebases, target environments, and goals.

-Harness Input Sets are collections of runtime variables and values that can be provided to Pipelines before execution.
+Harness input sets are collections of runtime variables and values that can be provided to pipelines before execution.

-An Input Set includes all the runtime inputs that are not permanent in the Pipeline.
-Runtime inputs are the settings that you would be prompted to provide when you executed the Pipeline manually.
+An input set includes all the runtime inputs that are not permanent in the pipeline.
+Runtime inputs are the settings that you would be prompted to provide when you executed the pipeline manually.

-Overlays are groups of Input Sets.
-Overlays enable you to provide several input sets when executing a Pipeline.
+Overlays are groups of input sets.
+Overlays enable you to provide several input sets when executing a pipeline.

-Input Sets and Overlays allow you to create a Pipeline template that can use different runtime input values for different services, codebases, target environments, and goals.
+Input sets and overlays allow you to create a pipeline template that can use different runtime input values for different services, codebases, target environments, and goals.

 ## Before you begin